rsgc-ics3u-2015/opportunities-to-learn/README.md

 ### Swift Language Basics

 Download and follow the steps provided in [this tutorial application](https://www.weheartswift.com/wp-content/uploads/2015/09/Exercise-Platform-Demo.zip).

-I am looking for feedback on this program - should I purchase access to the additional chapters?
+If you have worked through the first two chapters, please email me and ask for the paid version of this platform.
+I will send you a personal copy of the paid version (which is yours to keep forever).